Q: What is Amazon Aurora?

 Not at this time.
 The AWS Free Tier for Amazon RDS offers benefits for Micro DB Instances; Amazon Aurora does not currently offer Micro DB Instance support.
 Please see our pricing page for current pricing information.

-IOs are input/output operations performed by the Aurora database engine against its SSD-based virtualized storage layer.
-Every database page read operation counts as one IO.
-The Aurora database engine issues reads against the storage layer in order to fetch database pages not present in the buffer cache.
+I/Os are input/output operations performed by the Aurora database engine against its SSD-based virtualized storage layer.
+Every database page read operation counts as one I/O. The Aurora database engine issues reads against the storage layer in order to fetch database pages not present in memory in the cache.
+If your query traffic can be totally served from memory or the cache, you will not be charged for retrieving any data pages from memory.
+If your query traffic cannot be served entirely from memory, you will be charged for any data pages that need to be retrieved from storage.
 Each database page is 16KB in Aurora MySQL and 8KB in Aurora PostgreSQL.

-Aurora was designed to eliminate unnecessary IO operations in order to reduce costs and to ensure resources are available for serving read/write traffic.
-Write IOs are only consumed when pushing transaction log records to the storage layer for the purpose of making writes durable.
-Write IOs are counted in 4KB units.
-For example, a transaction log record that is 1024 bytes will count as one IO operation.
-However, concurrent write operations whose transaction log is less than 4KB can be batched together by the Aurora database engine in order to optimize I/O consumption.
-Unlike traditional database engines Amazon Aurora never pushes modified database pages to the storage layer, resulting in further IO consumption savings.
+Aurora was designed to eliminate unnecessary I/O operations in order to reduce costs and to ensure resources are available for serving read/write traffic.
+Write I/Os are only consumed when persisting redo log records in Aurora MySQL or write ahead log records in Aurora PostgreSQL to the storage layer for the purpose of making writes durable.
+Write I/Os are counted in 4KB units.
+For example, a log record that is 1024 bytes will count as one write I/O operation.
+However, if the log record is larger than 4KB, more than one write I/O operation will be needed to persist it.
+Concurrent write operations whose log records are less than 4KB may be batched together by the Aurora database engine in order to optimize I/O consumption, if they are persisted on the same storage protection groups.
+Unlike traditional database engines, Aurora never flushes dirty data pages to storage.

-You can see how many IOs your Aurora instance is consuming by going to the AWS Console.
-To find your IO consumption, go to the RDS section of the console, look at your list of instances, select your Aurora instances, then look for the “Billed read operations” and “Billed write operations” metrics in the monitoring section.
+You can see how many I/O requests your Aurora instance is consuming by going to the AWS Console.
+To find your I/O consumption, go to the RDS section of the console, look at your list of instances, select your Aurora instances, then look for the “Billed read operations” and “Billed write operations” metrics in the monitoring section.

 Q: Do I need to change client drivers to use Amazon Aurora PostgreSQL?